-This manual is required reading for all NGEE Arctic participants before commencing any fieldwork on the Seward Peninsula or in Barrow, Alaska.
+This manual is required reading for all NGEE Arctic participants before commencing any field or laboratory work on the Seward Peninsula or in Utqiagvik, Alaska.

 Review the attachments.
-They contain supplemental information (e.g., directions, maps, contacts, site instructions, emergency information) that should be useful to all NGEE Arctic participants.
+They contain supplemental information (e.g., planning, contacts, site instructions, emergency information) that should be useful to all NGEE Arctic participants.
 Be advised that the attachments also include controls pertaining to many other items, such as field clothing/personal protection equipment and first aid kits.